lisachua/detect_heavy_drinking/README.md

 Best model performance of original study: Accuracy 0.7748, F1 score 0.6815.

-Since my baseline random forest model had decent metrics, I decided to use H2O's AutoML to find the top 10 models and hyperparameters.
+Since my baseline random forest model had decent metrics, I used H2O's AutoML to find the top 10 models and hyperparameters.
 H2O ranks the classifiers based on AUC.
 The best classifier was a stacked ensemble of tree-based models, with an accuracy of 0.86 and F1 score of 0.81.
-Model selection and hyperparameter tuning did not drastically improve metrics, emphasizing the importance of data preprocessing and feature engineering instead.
+Model selection and hyperparameter tuning did not drastically improve metrics, emphasizing the importance of data preprocessing and feature engineering in this project.

 ## How to run: